 Today there was an open farmer’s market.
 It was so much fun to wander through it.

 They had samples of some of the local food specialties and we were able to do some tasting.
-These are just a few of the booths.
+There were many booths.
+I only photographed a couple of them.

 This is the dried cod fish (Klipfisk) we learned about in Bergen.